 3. Valcartier Village Vacances Snow Tubing

-About a 30-minute drive from the city lies Valcartier Village Vacances.
-With dozens of tube runs, this winter playground is a paradise for adventure seekers.
-The runs range from easy to difficult and it’s set up like a ski hill with the green, blue and black diamond designation.
-In fact, you can reach speeds over 40 miles per hour on some tubing runs at Valcartier Village!
+The runs range from easy to difficult, and it’s set up like a ski hill with the green, blue, and black diamond designation.
+You can reach speeds over 40 miles per hour on some tubing runs at Valcartier Village!
 There are smaller runs for preschoolers and a kid’s zone for toddlers to swoosh down mini slides.

 Snow-tubing in Valcartier Village Vacances (Photo credit: Francis Gagnon, Québec City Tourism)